 This fragrant Moroccan beverage is simply made with cinnamon and milk.
-It's a perfect choice when you want to enjoy a hot cinnamon drink without caffeine, or when you're looking for that quick and easy special something to offer children and non-coffee and non-tea drinkers at breakfast or afternoon snack time.
+It's a perfect choice when you want to enjoy a hot cinnamon drink without caffeine, or when you're looking for that quick and easy beverage to offer children and non-coffee/non-tea drinkers at breakfast or afternoon snack time.

-In Morocco, cinnamon is referred to as .
-You'll need both ground cinnamon and some cinnamon bark (or stick) for the recipe below.
+You'll need both ground cinnamon and some cinnamon bark (or stick) for the recipe provided.
 Vanilla flavored sugar (sucre vanille in Morocco) is optional and adds a touch of flavor and sweetness.

 - 1 cup milk